trek-view/basecamp/_posts/2022-03-18-gopro-telemetry-exporter-getting-started.md

 ## 1. Extract GPMD telemetry data

-`gopro-telemetry` expects extracted telemetry from a video file from [gpmf-extract](https://github.com/JuanIrache/gpmf-extract).
+`gopro-telemetry` takes extracted telemetry from a video file from [`gpmf-extract`](https://github.com/JuanIrache/gpmf-extract).

-To get this, first clone the repository:
+To do this, first clone the repository:

 ```shell
 git clone https://github.com/JuanIrache/gpmf-extract